jeffgbutler/CarvelWorkshop/ytt/README.md

 #@ load("@ytt:data", "data")

 #@ def labels():
-type: Name
+source: 'carvel-workshop'
 generated: true
 #@ end

-#@ def/end name(name):
+#@ def namespace(name):
+apiVersion: v1
+kind: Namespace
+metadata:
-name:
+  name: #@ name
-  #! intentional blank line below ignored by YTT
+  #!
+Blank line below ignored by YTT

-  is: #@ name
   labels: #@ labels()
+#@ end

-my: #@ name(data.values.my_name)
+--- #@ namespace(data.values.namespace1)
-#@ if/end data.values.your_name:
+#@ if/end data.values.namespace2:
----
-your: #@ name(data.values.your_name)
+--- #@ namespace(data.values.namespace2)
 ```

 There's a lot to unpack here!

 1. Functions begin with `def function_name(parameters...):` and end with `end`.
 On line 3 we define a function named `labels`
    that accepts no parameters.
 This function returns a YAML fragment with two nodes - two hard coded labels.
-2. On line 8 we define a function named `name` that accepts one parameter - also called `name`.
-This function looks strange
+2. On line 8 we define a function named `namespace` that accepts one parameter - called `name`.
+In this case, the function is
-   because of the usage of `def/end`.
-This is a shortcut we can use when the function returns a single thing.
-The definition of "single thing"
-   can be elusive and confusing.
-In this case, the function is returning a single YAML node.
-Note that the end of the node is NOT
-   the blank line on line 11.
-Rather it is the logical end of the node on line 13.
-This illustrates that YTT is "YAML aware".
-Also,
-   please don't write functions like this in real life!
+   returning a definition of a Kubernetes namespace that is templated - we can pass a `name` to the function and it will stamp
+   out a namespace.
+3. On line 12 we are using the parameter passed into the function
-3. On line 10 we have a YTT comment (starts with `#!`) YTT will strip comments in the resulting YAML.
+4. On line 13 we have a YTT comment (starts with `#!`) YTT will strip comments in the resulting YAML.
-4. On line 12 we are using the parameter passed into the function
-5. On line 13 we are calling the `labels` function.
+5. On line 15 we are calling the `labels` function.
 YTT is smart enough to know that the YAML fragment returned from the `labels`
-   function should be a child of the node on line 13.
+   function should be a child of the node on line 15.
 We don't need to worry about indenting and formatting - YTT will do it for us
-6. On line 15 we call the `name` function passing in an expected input value.
-Again, the resulting YAML fragment will be properly
+6. On line 18 we call the `namespace` function passing in an expected input value.
+Again, the resulting YAML will be properly
-   indented and formatted as a child of the node on line 15.
+   indented and formatted as a child of the node on line 18.
-7. On line 16 there is an "if" statement using the same type of shortcut we saw before as `if/end`.
+7. On line 19 there is an "if" statement using the the shortcut `if/end`.
+We can use a shorcut like this when there is only one line
+   of yaml to be written with the `if`.
 If we need more than one thing
    output from the "if" statement we can move the "end" to a separate line as with functions.
 This "if" statement checks for a null value
-   (which is our default for `your_name`) - it will only write the YAML fragment if the value is not null.
+   (which is our default for `namespace2`) - it will only write the YAML fragment if the value is not null.

 We can execute YTT with the following command: